-It is essential that everybody working in OLoL CMAT Schools and within the OLoL Central Team, understands their safeguarding responsibilities.
-Governing bodies and proprietors will ensure that those staff who work directly with children read at least Part one of Keeping Children Safe in Education 2023 (KCSIE).

-Governing bodies and proprietors, working with their senior leadership teams and especially their Designated Safeguarding Lead (DSL), will ensure that those staff who do not work directly with children read either Part one or Annex A (a condensed version of Part one) of KCSIE 2023.
+It is crucial that everyone working in OLoL CMAT Schools and within the OLoL Central Team understands their safeguarding responsibilities.
+Governing bodies and proprietors will ensure that staff working directly with children read at least Part One of Keeping Children Safe in Education 2024 (KCSIE).
+For those who do not work directly with children, governing bodies and proprietors, along with senior leadership teams and Designated Safeguarding Leads (DSL), will ensure they read either Part One or Annex A (a condensed version of Part One) of KCSIE 2024.